最終更新:

 • Default Ripple: This setting is required so that users can send your token to each other.
 It's best to enable it before setting up any trust lines or issuing any tokens.

 • Authorized Trust Lines: (Optional) This setting (also called "Require Auth") limits your tokens to being held only by accounts you've explicitly approved.
 You cannot enable this setting if you already have any trust lines or offers for any token.
-Note: To use authorized trust lines, you must perform additional steps that are not shown in this tutorial.

 Other settings you may want to, optionally, configure for your cold address (issuer):